How to Make Greek Style Turkey Burgers with Tzatziki Sauce

 - Grilled Corn On the Cob with Parmesan Butter

-When tomatoes are in season, especial Beef Steak tomatoes from New Jersey or right from our garden, we are eating Caprese salad made with tomatoes, mozzarella cheese, basil, extra virgin olive oil, good balsamic vinegar and a little salt & pepper.
+When tomatoes are in season, especially Beef Steak tomatoes from New Jersey or our garden, we eat Caprese salad made with tomatoes, mozzarella cheese, basil, extra virgin olive oil, good balsamic vinegar, and a little salt & pepper.

-I’m guessing during this time we have some version of it 3 or 4 times per week.
+We may have some version of it 3 or 4 times per week during this time.
 Here are a few of my favorite ways to prepare it.

 - Insalata Caprese Recipe